nlfiedler/zorigami/NOTES.md

 * chunk records
     - key: `chunk/` + SHA256 of chunk (with "sha256-" prefix)
-    - length: size of chunk in bytes
+    - size of chunk in bytes
-    - pack: SHA256 of pack
+    - SHA256 of pack
 * pack records
     - key: `pack/` + SHA256 of pack file (with "sha256-" prefix)
     - coordinates: